emacsmirror/loopy/README.md

 ## How to use

-There are 4 possible arguments to the `loopy` macro:
+There are a few possible arguments to the `loopy` macro:

 1. A name for the loop.
 2. A list of declarations using `with` or `let*`.
 These are evaluated in order as in `let*`, and are set before running the loop body.
 3. A list of iterations and expressions for the loop body.
 A loop is infinite unless a clause makes it not so.
+4. A final `do` clause, in case you want to do further processing after the loop is completed.
-4. A final return statement, like `finally return` in `cl-loop`.
+5. A final return statement, like `finally return` in `cl-loop`.
 The loop always returns `nil` unless declared otherwise.

-Parts 1, 2, and 4 are optional.
-Part 3 is recommended.
+All arguments are technically optional, but you should at least have a loop body.

 An expression starts with a command, followed by arguments if needed.